Apollo-Level2-Web-Dev/l2-b1-assignment-8/README.md

 [https://classroom.github.com/a/le5T8iGk](https://classroom.github.com/a/le5T8iGk) -->

 <hr>

 ### Assignment No: 08

-### Assignment Name:
+### Assignment Description:

 You have been assigned the task of building the backend for a Book Listing Application.
-The main focus of this assignment is to implementCRUD operations, pagination and filtering using Express , PostgreSQL and Prisma .
+The main focus of this assignment is to implement CRUD operations, pagination and filtering using Prisma, Postgres and Express.

 ### Technology Stack:

-- Use TypeScript as the programming language.
+- Use TypeScript as the Programming Language.
 - Use Express.js as the web framework.
 - Use Prisma as the Object Realtion Model (ORM)
 - Use postgreSQL as the database